OneSparse/OneSparse/README.md

 GraphBLAS operations all take an optional `mask` argument.
 Check the GraphBLAS Users Guide for more information on masking operations.
-GraphBLAS operations can also take a descriptor argument, which in pgGraphBLAS is broken out into four optional arguments supported by every function:
+GraphBLAS operations can also take a descriptor argument, which in OneSparse is broken out into four optional arguments supported by every function:

   - doutp text default null